Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

-We further display the class-wise performance on each benchmark in Tab. \ref{table2} and Tab. \ref{table3} for detailed comparison.
-When combined with DiDA, most of the classes achieve higher accuracy.
-Among these classes, we investigate that performance on \textit{road}, \textit{sidewalk}, \textit{fence}, and \textit{terrain} achieves consistent and relatively significant improvements over all UDA methods and datasets.
+\textbf{Class-level Comparison.} We further display the class-wise performance on each benchmark in Tab. \ref{table2} and Tab. \ref{table3}, with additional results provided in Tab. \ref{table_acdc} (Appendix \ref{secD}), for detailed comparison.
+When combined with DiDA, most of classes achieve higher accuracy.
+We investigate that performance on \textit{road}, \textit{sidewalk}, \textit{fence}, and \textit{terrain} achieves consistent and relatively significant improvements over all UDA methods and datasets.
 These classes constitute the main scene and comprise abundant domain-specific texture information.
 By adding random Gaussian noise to images, these textures are broken while the context information is preserved, which is more robust over domains.
-Since DiDA establishes domain bridging through these progressively intensifying degraded images between domains, the network can focus more on the context to enhance the adapting ability.
+Since DiDA establishes domain bridging through these progressively intensifying degraded images between domains, the network can focus more on domain-invariant context to enhance the adapting ability.
 Furthermore, we implement the extended version of DiDA on the DAFormer baseline with \textbf{Blur} and \textbf{Mask}, denoted as \textbf{B} and \textbf{M}, respectively.
 These extensions obtain less gain than the default version but show a certain potential if well-designed.